 striking at the intersections: how to not oppress your friends

-As we have seen, rent strikes have a history that stands outside as well as inside of campus borders.
-It’s a tool that’s been used to advance the economic rights of working class as well as black activists for instance - the latter especially within the ‘Black Power’/ Civil Rights movements, where housing struggles were used to fight against structural racism and black poverty.
-Since the beginning, housing struggles were fought by the least privileged, whose oppressions intersected across their multiple social identities.
+Rent strikes have a history that stands outside as well as inside of campus borders.
+It’s a tool that’s been used to advance the economic rights of working class and black activists - the latter especially within the ‘Black Power’/ Civil Rights movements, where housing struggles were used to fight against structural racism and black poverty.
+Since the beginning, housing struggles were fought by the least privileged, whose oppressions intersected across multiple social identities.
 Intersecting oppressions, and hence intersectional responses, have always been a core part of rent strikes.

 Hence we need to ‘strike at the intersections’ on campuses.
 The student body is obviously made up of many different people from different backgrounds, of which can drastically affect the experience they have of university accommodation.
 Such differences could be that BAME students can have higher dropout rates, or that students with disabilities struggle to find their housing unlivable due to their conditions.
 It’s important to recognise these differences so you can manoeuvre your demands as to unite everyone under the same campaign.